fastify/fastify/docs/Server.md

 <a name="version"></a>
 #### version
 Fastify version of the instance.
 Used for plugin support.
-Check [here](Plugins.md#handle-the-scope)
+See [Plugins](Plugins.md#handle-the-scope) for information on how the version is used by plugins.

 <a name="inject"></a>
 #### inject